codership/documentation/galeracluster/source/training/tutorials/starting-cluster.rst

 Both of these start the ``mysqld`` daemon on the node.

-Starting in MariaDB version 10.4, which includes Galera version 4, you can enter instead the following from the command-line to start MariaDB, Galera, and to establish the Primary Component:
+In MariaDB, use the command below to start MariaDB, Galera, and to establish the Primary Component:

 .. code-block:: console

    galera_new_cluster

-Starting in Percona XtraDB version 5.7, the command would be:
+In Percona XtraDB, the command would be:

 .. code-block:: console